Uber reports more than 3,000 sexual assaults on 2018 rides

 Sexual assault in the report is defined broadly into categories including non-consensual kissing of a non-sexual body part, attempted non-consensual sexual penetration, non-consensual touching of a sexual body part, non-consensual kissing of a sexual body part and non-consensual sexual penetration.

 The company also said Uber rides were involved in nine murders during 2018, and 10 during 2017.
-Uber noted that the vast majority — 99.9% — of its rides had no reported safety issues.
+Uber noted that the vast majority — 99.9 percent — of its rides had no reported safety issues.

-This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.
-It has also been updated to correct the name of RAINN’s press secretary.
-It is Erinn, not Emily.